radareorg/radare2-book/src/projects/annotations.md

 ### Annotations In Action

-*Using Annotations to Cache Decompilation Output*
+_Using Annotations to Cache Decompilation Output_

 Annotations can also be used to improve efficiency when working with decompiled code.
-For example, the `-e cache=true` setting in Radare2 enables the caching of decompiled output.
+For example, the `decai -e cache=true` setting in Radare2 enables the caching of decompiled output.
 This prevents Radare2 from having to re-decompile the same function multiple times, thus saving time during the analysis.

 Here's an example of how this works:

 * Decompiling a function using AI requires consuming tokens or cpu time, which tends to be slow and expensive.
-* By enabling caching with `-e cache=true`, Decai will store the decompilation output in an annotation.
+* By enabling caching with `decai -e cache=true`, Decai will store the decompilation output in an annotation.
 The next time you view the same function, the cached annotation will be used instead of calling the decompiler again.

 This is particularly helpful when working with large binaries or performing repetitive decompilation tasks.